What is skin cancer screening?

-Whether a professional exam or a self-exam, the skin cancer screening is useful in the earliest detection of skin cancers, including those that can cause tissue deformation and those that can cause death.
+Whether a professional exam or a self-exam, skin cancer screening is useful in the earliest detection of skin cancers, including those that can cause tissue deformation and those that can cause death.
 A study published in The Journal of the National Cancer Institute has revealed that routine skin cancer self-exams could decrease the advancement of disease in melanoma patients.
 As a result, the study suggests that mortality could be reduced by up to 63 percent among these patients.
 Furthermore, a study published in The Journal of the American Medical Association has melanoma lesions discovered by physicians are usually thinner than those found by patients.

-What happens during a skin cancer full body exam?
+What happens during a skin cancer full-body exam?

 Skin cancer examinations are performed in our Las Vegas area office by Dr. Alexandria Booth, an experienced Board Certified dermatologist with specific training in the diagnosis and treatment of skin cancer.
-When patients arrive for their screening, they will complete relevant paperwork for their patient record and be provided with a gown to wear once they are comfortably seated in the treatment room.
+When patients arrive for their screening, they will complete relevant paperwork for their patient records and be provided with a gown to wear once they are comfortably seated in the treatment room.

-Patients will be asked to remove all clothing and put on a gown .
+Patients will be asked to remove all clothing and put on a gown.
 Exams may or may not involve the genital area, where skin cancer can develop.
 Patients may speak with Dr. Booth about their preference.
 Patients are asked to come to their appointment without any make-up on for a complete exam of the face.

 Most of the skin is observed with the naked eye.
 During the exam, Dr. Booth may take notes of any spots that need further examination.
-Some lesions may also be examined using a specialized handheld microscope for skin.
+Some lesions may also be examined using a specialized handheld microscope for the skin.

-After the exam is complete, Dr. Booth discusses the findings and next steps.
-If necessary, further examination with biopsy or other testing may be ordered to obtain more information on a suspicious growth.
+After the exam is complete, Dr. Booth discusses the findings and the next steps.
+If necessary, further examination with biopsy or another testing may be ordered to obtain more information on a suspicious growth.
 If no abnormalities are found, patients will be encouraged to perform monthly self-exams and to return in a year for a follow-up exam.